Colorado Civil Court Records

 Understanding Colorado’s Court Structure

 The state of Colorado operates a bifurcated court system primarily composed of appellate courts and trial courts.
-In addition, there are several other administrative and specialized courts including small claims courts, probate court, juvenile court.
+In addition, there are several other administrative and specialized courts including small claims courts, probate courts, juvenile courts.
 The appellate-level courts consist of the Supreme Court and the court of appeals.
 The trial courts are made up of district courts, county courts, and water courts.

 Headquartered in Denver, the Colorado Supreme Court has seven justices and serves as the court of last instance for all civil and criminal matters in the state.
 It exercises sovereign jurisdiction over petitions as regards to lower court decisions.
 In addition to its legal duties, it also offers advisory opinions over administrative law.

 Courts of Appeal

 The Colorado Court of Appeals also has no original jurisdiction over civil matters.
 It functions as the court of last resort over cases decided upon by the lower courts.
 Its determination of an appeal is final unless the Supreme Court decides to review the case.
 It also functions to review the decisions of the various state administrative agencies.
 Located in Denver, the court has 22 judges each sitting in a panel of 3 members to hear cases.

 They serve the courts of general jurisdiction over civil and criminal case matters.
 Having 22 district courts in the state, they have overlapping jurisdiction with the appellate courts, each exercising advisory decisions over cases from lower courts.
 However, the district court hears appeals only when the case hasn’t been taken to the appellate courts.

 These are courts of limited jurisdiction over minor civil and criminal case matters.
 They handle civil cases under $25,000 as well as misdemeanors, felonies (before transfer to the district courts), small claims, and protection orders.